 be a symptom of loss of salt in the body through heavy perspiration; salt tablets or taking additional table salt may help this condition.
 It has been found that people not used to tropical heat lose, at least until their bodies adapt themselves to the climate, a great deal more salt in their perspiration than native people, even though they may perspire just as heavily as the newcomers.
-Aside from these circumstances, however, it is advisable to take as little salt as possible in one’s diet.
-Reflection on how to handle one’s problems, and self-discipline, are essential for a pioneer to learn.
+Aside from these circumstances, however, it is advisable to take as little salt as possible in ones diet.
+Reflection on how to handle ones problems, and self-discipline, are essential for a pioneer to learn.

 Next to protection against protracted exhaustion as opposed to the normal, logical effort of carrying a difficult undertaking through to the end, however tiring—comes wisdom in what one eats and above all what one drinks.